Hyperobjekt/hyperobjekt-site/content/blog/year-in-review.md

 More than simply ranking areas and presenting test scores, the site paints a wider portrait by offering data on the socioeconomic context of each location, and offers ways of separating out schools’ effectiveness from the educational advantages offered by their surrounding communities.
 You can see the results at <a href="https://edopportunity.org" target="_blank">edopportunity.org</a>.

-The website was also featured in the Washington Post, The Wall Street Journal, Quartz, and other media outlets.
+So far, the website has been featured in the <a href="https://www.washingtonpost.com/local/education/achievement-gaps-in-schools-driven-by-poverty-study-finds/2019/09/22/59491778-dd73-11e9-b199-f638bf2c340f_story.html" target="_blank">Washington Post</a>, <a href="https://www.wsj.com/articles/in-mississippi-an-unlikely-model-for-school-desegregation-11574424004" target="_blank">The Wall Street Journal</a>, <a href="https://qz.com/1715113/the-most-accurate-school-rating-tool-is-this-map-from-stanford/" target="_blank">Quartz</a>, and other media outlets.

 <img src="/images/blog/2-charts.jpg" />